 Treatment depends on how bad your symptoms and infections are.
 When the symptoms come

-on later in life, the health problem is harder to manage.
-You may also have more infections.
+on later in life, the health problems may be more difficult to manage.
+You may also

 If infections are not getting in the way of your daily life, treating them right away

 may be enough.
 If you get frequent or severe infections that keep coming back, you

 may need ongoing treatment, such as a daily antibiotic.
 This will help to prevent

 sickness or reduce symptoms or how often they happen.
 You may need to switch between

 other antibiotics if infections and symptoms still happen.